biicode/docs/arduino/howto/arduino-configure-settings.rst

 				Linux

-			On Linux the Arduino serial device is named as follows (where X is the device number):
+			On Linux, the Arduino serial device is named as follows (where X is the device number):

 			* ``/dev/ttyUSBX``
 			* ``/dev/ttyACMX``